yyy24601/Continual-Learning-Survey/README.md

+## 📘 Manuscript Framework

+This repository supports the submission of the paper:

+> **Continual Learning: A Systematic Literature Review (2010–2025)**

+### 1. Introduction
+Introduces the topic of continual learning (CL) and its importance in dynamic environments.
+This section defines key concepts and outlines the motivation, purpose, and scope of the review.

+### 2. Preliminaries
+Provides theoretical foundations and a brief historical overview of CL.

+### 3. Systematic Literature Review (SLR) Methodology
+Describes the SLR approach, including five research questions, literature search strategy, and inclusion/exclusion criteria.
+The study selection process yielded a final set of approximately 80 relevant papers (2010–2025) for in-depth review.

+### 4. Review Findings

+#### • Core Challenges in CL
+Outlines the primary challenges that continual learning methods seek to address.

+#### • Taxonomy of CL Methods
+Organized into five main categories, further refined into 12 subcategories and 24 subaspects.
+For each subaspect, we listed the relevant literature and systematically analyzed representative methods, visualized through structured diagrams to highlight methodological distinctions and interconnections.

+#### • Taxonomy of CL Settings
+Systematic classification into three major classes, further detailed into 12 setting types.
+For each type, we listed the relevant literature and synthesized key studies, addressing conceptual ambiguities and literature coverage gaps identified in previous reviews.

+#### • Evaluation Metrics
+Reviews the metrics and benchmarks used to evaluate CL performance and discusses their significance and limitations.

+### 5. Discussion

+#### • Applications of CL
+CL techniques are applied across diverse domains, including computer vision (CV), natural language processing (NLP), robotics, edge computing, and digital twin systems — spanning a total of seven application domains.

+#### • Future Directions
+Emerging research directions include continual pretraining, task-free continual learning, efficient memory-augmented replay, and unified benchmarking — among eight key future directions.

+#### • Citation Network Analysis
+Provides a brief analysis of the citation network of CL literature.

+### 6. Conclusion
+Summarizes the contributions of the review.

 # Awesome Continual Learning Papers

 This is the paper list of our paper ''_A Systematic Literature Review on Continual Learning_''.